my-liminal-space/cw-validate-cognito-jwt/README.md

     appClientId - from Cognito user pool config (an alphanumeric string)

-    kvInstance - Cloudflare KV instance used to cache pem values
+    kvInstance - Binding name of KV instance used to cache PEM values

     cognitoJwt - JWT instance to validate